Jump to content

 For us, having a sustainable business practice that respects people, society and the environment is a prerequisite for running our business.
 We therefore work continuously and strategically to ensure this.

-We are a member of STICA (The Swedish Textile Initiative on Climate Action), where we, together with other players in our industry, have committed ourselves to setting science-based targets for reducing climate emissions in line with the Paris Agreement, reporting annual emissions figures and initiating concrete measures for to reduce emissions throughout the value chain.
+We are a member of STICA (The Scandinavian Textile Initiative on Climate Action), where we, together with other players in our industry, have committed ourselves to setting science-based targets for reducing climate emissions in line with the Paris Agreement, reporting annual emissions figures and initiating concrete measures for to reduce emissions throughout the value chain.
 Read our joint report and the Bergans report.

-REPORTING TO THE OPENNESS ACT Bergans has been a member of and reported to Ethical Trade Norway since 2009.
+REPORTING TO THE TRANSPARENCY ACT Bergans has been a member of and reported to Ethical Trade Norway since 2009.
 Through membership, we have committed ourselves to carrying out due diligence assessments based on the UN's Guiding Principles for Business and Human Rights (UNGP) and the OECD's guidelines for responsible business.
 Read our latest report (PDF)

 Read more about our work with people in our value chain, and then you are most welcome to contact us.